have-no-clue-what-im-doing/EPL_TV_US/README.md

 `CreateChromeShortcut`

-Yes, having the password in plain text is bad practice, but this has already taken up enough of my time
+Yes, having the password in plain text is bad practice, but this has already taken up enough of my time (I will eventually change this to where you can just copy a sample .env file and put in your own info)

 Also ensure both machines are on the same broadcast domain so wake on lan works